khripunovpp/lasagna/terms-of-service.md

 ## 2. Use of the App

-You may use Lasanha to:
+You may use Lasagna to:

 - Create and manage your own products, recipes, and cost calculations;
 - Generate and store invoices;